Hajia4Reall pleads guilty to receiving fraud proceeds from romance scams

 She also agreed to pay forfeiture of $2,164,758.41 and make restitution in the same amount.

-She is set to be sentenced by U.S. District Judge Paul A. Crotty at a yet-to-be-determined date, it remains to be seen if she would be given the maximum five year sentence.
+She is set to be sentenced by U.S. District Judge Paul A. Crotty at a yet-to-be-determined date; it remains to be seen if she will be given the maximum five-year sentence.

 What Attorney for the Southern District of New York said: